 Everything from cowboy boots to dinosaur planters, this street was one of the quirkiest shopping streets I have ever been to.
 If you are looking for a cool souvenir, this is your spot.
 Be prepared to see some really fun and unique it has you won’t find anywhere else.

-One of our favorite things to find around the streets of Austin were murals and there are no shortage of them.
+One of our favorite things to find around the streets of Austin with kids were murals and there are no shortage of them.

 I hope this gives you a small glimpse into our amazing Austin trip.
 We really had the best time in this Texas city and know we will be talking about this trip for years to come.